Southwest® Rapid Rewards® Performance Business Credit Card review

-While 80,000 points could easily be enough for a round-trip domestic flight or flight to Mexico or the Caribbean, this offer is also extremely useful if you’re trying to pursue the Southwest Companion Pass.
-The pass allows you to choose one person to fly with you for only the cost of taxes and fees for the remainder of the year you earn it and the entire next year.
+While 80,000 points could easily be enough for a round-trip domestic flight or a flight to Mexico or the Caribbean, this offer is also extremely useful if you’re trying to pursue the Southwest Companion Pass.
+The pass allows you to choose one person to fly with you for only the cost of taxes and fees for the remainder of the year that you earn it, plus the entire next year.

 Since you need to complete 100 qualifying one-way flights or earn 125,000 Southwest qualifying points within a calendar year to earn the Companion Pass benefit, this card’s bonus offer can get you most of the way there.

-This card offers a lucrative bonus offer that makes it worth signing up for, but it is definitely geared to consumers who spend a lot of money on flights.
+This business credit card offers a lucrative bonus offer that makes it worth signing up for, but it is definitely geared to consumers who spend a lot of money on flights.

-As a cardholder, you’ll earn 3 points per dollar on Southwest purchases, including those made with participating hotel and rental car partners.
-If you spend a lot on other purchases for your business, you’ll also be happy to know you’ll earn 2 points per dollar on social media and search engine advertising as well as internet, cable and phone services and 1 point per dollar on everything else.
+As a cardholder, you’ll earn 4 points per dollar on Southwest purchases and 3 points on those made with participating hotel and rental car partners, plus 2 points per dollar on rideshares.
+If you spend a lot on other purchases for your business, you’ll be happy to know you’ll earn 2 points per dollar on social media and search engine advertising as well as internet, cable and phone services along with 1 point per dollar on all other purchases.

 You’ll get the most value out of your Southwest points when you redeem them for flights.
-Southwest has a fare-based rewards program, meaning that flights on sale or for lower prices cost less while higher cost itineraries cost more.
-Either way, you can use Southwest Rapid Rewards points to book flights within the United States, to and from Hawaii and to Mexico and the Caribbean.
+Southwest has a fare-based rewards program, meaning that flights on sale or for lower prices cost less while higher-cost itineraries cost more.
+Either way, you can use Southwest Rapid Rewards points to book flights within the continental United States, to and from Hawaii and to Mexico and the Caribbean.